Ranking Free RAG: Replacing Re-ranking with Selection in RAG for Sensitive Domains: Proposed Framework

 The final evidence set is $\mathbf{E_s} = E_v \cup E_g \cup E_w$.
-Note that this step is optional; if the chunking process is sufficiently robust, it can be skipped \citep{11125724}.
-The expansion involves a precision-recall trade-off: while it recovers split information, it may introduce irrelevant content when evidences are not actually fragmented.
+Note that this step is optional \citep{11125724}; if the chunking process is sufficiently robust.
+The expansion involves a precision-recall trade-off: while it recovers split information, it may introduce irrelevant content when evidence is not actually fragmented.

 \textbf{Computational Complexity Analysis.} To analyze \sysname{}'s efficiency, we compare the computational costs of traditional RAG against our approach using standard big\mbox{-}O notation, where $n$ represents the number of retrieved evidences, $r$ the number of rationales, and $d$ the embedding dimension.
 Traditional RAG systems follow a straightforward three-step process.
-Re-ranking requires $O(n \cdot d)$ operations to compute similarity scores between the query and all $n$ evidences.
+Re-ranking requires $O(n \cdot d)$ operations to compute similarity scores between the query and all $n$ evidence.
 Top-$k$ selection then sorts these evidences in $O(n \log n)$ time to identify the most relevant ones.
-Finally, generation processes the selected $k$ evidences through the LLM at cost $O(k \cdot L_{\text{prefill}})$, where $L_{\text{prefill}}$ represents the computational expense of LLM processing per evidence.
+Finally, generation processes the selected $k$ evidence through the LLM at cost $O(k \cdot L_{\text{prefill}})$, where $L_{\text{prefill}}$ represents the computational expense of LLM processing per evidence.

 \sysname{}'s pipeline involves more steps but achieves better overall efficiency.
 Rationale generation requires $O(L_{\text{rat}})$ for a single LLM call.
 ECSE pairing then computes similarities between $r$ rationales and all $n$ evidences at cost $O(r \cdot n \cdot d)$.
 The pooling stage combines rationale embeddings in $O(r \cdot d)$ time, computes evidence similarities in $O(n \cdot d)$, sorts results in $O(n \log n)$, and performs z-score elbow detection in $O(n)$, totaling $O(r \cdot d + n \cdot d + n \log n + n)$.
 Context expansion adds $O(|E_v \cup E_g|)$ operations for neighbor lookup.
 Finally, generation processes only $k^*$ adaptively selected evidences at cost $O(k^* \cdot L_{\text{prefill}})$. \sysname{} selects about \textbf{$\sim$80\% fewer evidences} than the traditional top-$k$ baseline for achieving similar recall, that is $k^* \ll k$.
-With short generations, $L_{\text{prefill}} \gg L_{\text{rat}}$, so prefill dominates total cost \citep{10.5555/3691938.3691945}.
+With short generations, $L_{\text{prefill}} \gg L_{\text{rat}}$, so prefill dominates total cost.
 Since both methods produce outputs of similar length, reducing the context size directly reduces compute, yielding substantial net savings for \sysname{}.